MAFABA/lets-encrypt-/docs/using.rst

 ``letsencrypt-auto`` is the recommended method of running the Let's Encrypt client beta releases on systems that don't have a packaged version.
-Debian, Arch linux and FreeBSD now have native packages, so on those systems you can just install ``letsencrypt`` (and perhaps ``letsencrypt-apache``).
+Debian unstable, Fedora 23, Arch linux, FreeBSD and OpenBSD now have native packages, so on those systems you can just install ``letsencrypt`` (and perhaps ``letsencrypt-apache``).
 If you'd like to run the latest copy from Git, or run your own locally modified copy of the client, follow the instructions in the :doc:`contributing`.
 Some `other methods of installation`_ are discussed